On the optimal pivot path of simplex method for linear programming based on reinforcement learning

 \subsection{Estimation of Four RL Models}

 In this section, we compare the quality of the four RL models proposed in Section 4.2 for the simplex method.
-We conducted thorough experiments on five representative instances, as illustrated in Figure~\ref{fig:Model_ititalInstances}.
+We conduct thorough experiments on five representative instances, as illustrated in Figure~\ref{fig:Model_ititalInstances}.
 Each point represents the average pivot iterations obtained by solving the problem five times under the current conditions.
 This step reduces the influence of randomness.
 In addition, we set the upper limit of pivot iterations as $10$ to reduce unnecessary time without affecting the experimental results.

 The left part of Figure~\ref{fig:Model_ititalInstances} shows the relationship between pivot iterations and explorations.
-We found that the number of pivot iterations obtained by A1+R1 is the best compared with the other three models.
+We found that the number of pivot iterations obtained by A1+R2 is the best compared with the other three models.
 The right part of Figure~\ref{fig:Model_ititalInstances} shows the variation in the average solution time with the explorations.
 It can be seen that with the increase in explorations, the average solution time of each model also increases, which is caused by the exploration cost of the larger number of explorations.
-We also conclude that the time performances of A1+R1 and A1+R2 were better than those of A2+R1 and A2+R2.
+We also conclude that the time performance of A1+R1 and A1+R2 is better than those of A2+R1 and A2+R2.
 Consequently, combined with the performance of the number of pivot iterations, A1+R2 has certain advantages over all other models.